-Growing a cherry tree from a seed or pit is not difficult, but if you want to grow a tree that will yield cherries, there are complications in pollinating your tree and meeting winter chill requirements.
-Your best bet is to plant a pit from a cherry that grew on a locally grown tree or that you bought from a local fruit stand.
+Growing a cherry tree from cherry seeds or pit is not difficult, but if you want to grow a tree that will yield cherries, there are complications in pollinating your tree and meeting winter chill requirements.
+Your best bet is to plant cherry seeds from a cherry that grew on a locally grown tree or that you bought from a local fruit stand.
 Cherries sold in supermarkets may come from a tree that is not compatible with your climate, so avoid using those cherry seeds.

 Nurseries often sell dwarf cherry trees that are cultivars grafted onto rootstocks.
 The rootstock determines tree size.
 If you grow a tree from a pit, the tree will likely be a full-sized tree, meaning you have to give it enough space to grow.
 Sour cherries need 20 to 25 feet between trees.
 Sweet cherries need 25 to 30 feet between cherries.